albertattard/java-boot-camp/docs/11-collections/05-bags.md

 ## The bag data type

-The bag data type is not supported by the Java collections framework and we need to use another collections library, such as [Google Guava](#google-guava) or [Eclipse Collections](#eclipse-collections) to name two.

 Consider a fruit basket containing two _apples_ and an _orange_.
 Storing the fruit in a bag data type will look like the following diagram.

 ![Bag Data Type]({{ '/assets/images/Bag Data Type.png' | absolute_url }})